-Depending on the desired target reaction, different methods of generating plasma can be used.
+Different formations of plasma discharge can be utilized depending on the desired target reaction.
 The graph at the bottom from Plasma Universe shows how the characteristics of a power supply can result in varying discharge regimes.
 It is important to note, that developing a proper power supply is only half of the engineering difficulty.

 The corona discharge is a very well known, man-made, and naturally occurring plasma discharge.
 It can be described as a weakly luminous, non-uniform discharge, which appears at atmospheric pressure near sharp points, edges, and along thin wires.
 A Strong electric field and ionization along with some luminosity are located near one electrode.
 Corona discharges can have both positive and negative current.